s1owjke/prisma-query-formatter/README.md

 # Prisma Query Formatter

-This is small, zero-dependency utility correctly stringifies Prisma queries by substituting placeholders with their corresponding values (internally, Prisma uses its own Rust implementation for stringifying params).
+This small zero-dependency utility correctly formats Prisma queries by substituting placeholders with their corresponding values.

+Internally, Prisma uses its [own](https://github.com/prisma/prisma-engines/blob/5.13.0/quaint/src/ast/values.rs#L547) Rust implementation for stringifying params, so you couldn't just use `JSON.parse` to convert them back to an array (sometimes it's not valid json, like double quotes are not escaped in strings).

-Keep in mind that this utility is designed solely for logging purposes, and Prisma irreversibly transforms certain parameter types, such as [blobs](https://github.com/prisma/prisma-engines/blob/5.13.0/quaint/src/ast/values.rs#L571).
+Note that this utility is designed for logging purposes only, because Prisma irreversibly converts some types of parameters, such as  [blobs](https://github.com/prisma/prisma-engines/blob/5.13.0/quaint/src/ast/values.rs#L571).

 ## How to use it

-Just register a query event handler and use the `formatPrismaQuery` util to substitute the query params (don't forget to enable [event-based](https://www.prisma.io/docs/orm/reference/prisma-client-reference#log) logging in your Prisma client configuration).
+Just register a query event handler and use the `formatQuery` util to substitute the query params (don't forget to enable [event-based](https://www.prisma.io/docs/orm/reference/prisma-client-reference#log) logging in your Prisma client configuration).

 ```typescript
 import { PrismaClient } from "@prisma/client";